Automotive thermoelectric generator: Challenges

 The greatest challenge to the scaling of ATEGs from prototyping to production has been the cost of the underlying thermoelectric materials.
 Since the early-2000s, many research agencies and institutions poured large sums of money into advancing the efficiency of thermoelectric materials.
 While efficiency improvements were made in materials such as the half heuslers and skutterudites, like their predecessors bismuth telluride and lead telluride, the cost of these materials has proven prohibitive for large-scale manufacturing.
 Recent advances by some researchers and companies in low-cost thermoelectric materials have resulted in significant commercial promise for ATEGs, most notably the low-cost production of tetrahedrite by Michigan State University and its commercialization by US-based Alphabet Energy with General Motors.

 Like any new component on an automobile, the use of an ATEG presents new engineering problems to consider, as well.
 However, given an ATEG's relatively low impact on the use of an automobile, its challenges are not as considerable as other new automotive technologies.
 For instance, since exhaust has to flow through the ATEG's heat exchanger, kinetic energy from the gas is lost, causing increased pumping losses.
 This is referred to as back pressure, which reduces the engine's performance.
-This can be accounted for by downsizing the muffler, resulting in net zero or even negative total back-pressure on the engine, as Faurecia and other companies have shown.
+This can be accounted for by downsizing the muffler, resulting in zero net or even negative total back-pressure on the engine, as Faurecia and other companies have shown.

 To make the ATEG's efficiency more consistent, coolant is usually used on the cold-side heat exchanger rather than ambient air so that the temperature difference will be the same on both hot and cold days.
 This may increase the radiator's size since piping must be extended to the exhaust manifold, and it may add to the radiator's load because there is more heat being transferred to the coolant.
 Proper thermal design does not require an upsized cooling system.

 The added weight of ATEGs causes the engine to work harder, resulting in lower gas mileage.
 Most automotive efficiency improvement studies of ATEGs, however, have resulted in a net positive efficiency gain even when considering the weight of the device.